SwiftOnSecurity/OrgKit/README.md

 Powershell DSC is currently a specialized skill designed to revert anything done outside its central control.
 It requires whole-organization buy-in, and for that reason, the kind of use-cases for this set of guidance cannot rely on it.

 ### Group Policy

+## Project operations
+None of this project is sold as unique work or groundbreaking.
+Where possible, it will reference the existing work of others, or heavily credit them in adaptation - with their permission.
+Many IT organizations have a set of capabilities similar to this.
+They press a button and can build an entire company, just like this.
+However, it is properitary work product their staff cannot publicly share.
+This is intended to remediate that.